• Home

 Along with these questions, it is advised to practice Delhi Judiciary Mock Tests weekly to analyze your preparation levels.

 Q1) A police officer has received a sum of Rs.
 5000/- against a fine from the persons violating traffic rules.
-Instead of depositing the fine money with State Treasury, he utilized the same for his personal use.
+Instead of depositing the fine money with the State Treasury, he utilized the same for his personal use.
 What offence under the Indian Penal Code has the police officer committed?

 1. Criminal breach of trust